Autism Linked to Chemical Exposure During Pregnancy

 This is important because the bulk of a child’s prefrontal lobe neuron count is produced in the womb.
 This means that the abnormality related to autism is produced when the baby is in the womb.

 This links toxins in the womb to autism.
-Studies have shown that umbilical cord blood of mothers can be quite toxic.
-In 2007, scientists from the Environmental Working Group’s Human Toxome Project found 287 of the 413 toxic chemicals screened in the umbilical cord blood of ten mothers after giving birth.
-These included industrial compounds and pollutants such as alkylphenols, inorganic arsenic, organophosphates, phthalates, polychlorinated biphenyls (PCBs), volatile and semi-volatile organic compounds, chlorinated dioxins and furans.
+These studies from the Environmental Working Group’s Human Toxome Project found in umbilical cords industrial compounds and pollutants such as alkylphenols, inorganic arsenic, organophosphates, phthalates, polychlorinated biphenyls (PCBs), volatile and semi-volatile organic compounds, chlorinated dioxins and furans.

 The EWC also confirmed that most of us are harboring dangerous toxins.
 In another study of nine adult participants, blood and urine contained 171 of the 214 toxic chemicals screened.
 These also included the chemicals mentioned above.